buxtronix/phev2mqtt/README.md

  * Near-instant response to commands
  * *Only tested on a MY18 Phev*

-Also includes some debugging utilities.
+Also includes some debugging utilities, and a vehicle emulator.

 ## Requirements